FuzzyBunnys/FusorResearchReading/index.md

 **Books**
 - [A Programmer's Introduction to Mathematics](https://amzn.to/3tMix4L) - Jeremy Kun -
 - [Linear and Geometric Algebra](https://amzn.to/33JlI2B) - Dr. Alan Macdonald - I struggled in my first introduction to Linear Algebra and just scraped through.
 I read most of this book over the course of a summer.
 I took my time and would work through the exercises as described, and for the first time, things like a basis and span and all these technical definitions really started to click!
 I keep meaning to finish the book and work through the second volume on vector and geometric calculus.
+- [Quick Calculus](https://amzn.to/3uSLEVp) - Daniel Kleppner and Norman Ramsey - I worked through this calculus book the summer after graduating from SAIT based on a recommendation in the Art of Electronics.
+Very well done and a nice review.
+- [Calculus Made Easy](https://calculusmadeeasy.org/) - Silvanus P. Thompson - One of the best teaching books I've ever read.
+I worked through the whole book in the fall of 2017, it was a wonderful review and provided some of the best ways intuitive ways of thinking about the integral and derivative as a beginner.
+If you want to refresh your calculus or learn it for the first time, there is no better book.

 **Papers**
 - [Ten Lessons I Wish I Had Learned Before Teaching Differential Equations]() - Gian Carlo Rota -